Harsh Interest Terms Constituting Unconscionable and Unenforceable TransactionsPage last modified: March 25 2022

-Unduly Harsh Interest Terms May Be Deemed Unconscionable and Unenforceable.
+When a Lender Takes Undue Advantage of a Borrower By Providing a Loan That Charges Unduly Harsh Interest, Interest Charges May Be Deemed Unconscionable and Unenforceable.

 Understanding When Interest Rate Charges May Be Deemed Excessively Harsh and Legally Unconscionable